grayleonard/node-youtube-resumable-upload/README.md

 How to Use
 ==========

-Look at test/test.js for a use-case example, but this is the gist of it:
+Look at test/test.js for a use-case example, but this is the gist of it (after `npm install`ing):
 ```
 var ResumableUpload = require('index.js');
 var resumableUpload = new ResumableUpload(); //create new ResumableUpload